 1.5.
 Newly discovered evidence

-- following his trial,
+- following his verdict,

 - he discovered evidence that would probably result in a more favorable case outcome.